 How Many Acres Do You Need to Live Off the Land?

 So, if you want to live off the land, how much space do you need?
-Your spacing needs depend entirely on your circumstances, and no two households (or homesteads) are the same!
+Your spacing depends entirely on your circumstances, and no two households (or homesteads) are the same!

 Traditionally, many homesteaders and farmers thought you needed at least 5 acres to sustain an income, but this will vary hugely according to the location and climate.